You need planning permission for most building work, or if you want to change what a building or piece of land is used for.

 We can give general advice about the planning application process.
 However, planning legislation does not apply to every property or piece of land in the same way.

-If you have specific queries about your property or want to check if you need planning permission, you can use our chargeable pre-application advice service.
+If you have specific queries about your property or want to check if you need planning permission, you can use our chargeable planning advice service.

 You can also apply for a Lawful Development Certificate to confirm that your work does not need planning permission.